Performance and Benchmarking¶

 Work in batch dimensions; avoid Python-level iteration over samples.

-Sample many chains in parallel by putting the chain index in the leading dim:
+Sample many chains in parallel by putting the chain index in the leading dim.

 Stay on device¶